smolquants/y2k-audit-2022/audit/insurance-pricing.md

 The protocol has two sets of vaults, hedge and risk, that buyers and sellers of the option, respectively, can deposit capital into during an initial deposit period.
-This deposit phase is where price discovery happens for the value of the Y2K binary put on the stablecoin depeg.
+The deposit phase is where price discovery happens for the value of the Y2K binary put on the stablecoin depeg.

 Once deposited, users are *not* able to withdraw their capital until either after expiry